Beth Barnes

 METR's time-horizon work is one of Barnes' most visible research programs.
 The central idea is to measure AI agents by the length of tasks they can complete, using how long comparable tasks take human professionals as the yardstick.
 This gives model progress a more interpretable unit than many static benchmark scores: minutes, hours, days, or weeks of autonomous work.

 The March 2025 METR paper and post reported that the length of tasks frontier AI agents could complete had been increasing exponentially, with a roughly seven-month doubling time over the studied six-year period.
-The work also emphasized uncertainty: task composition, elicitation, scaffolding, human baselines, and benchmark design all affect the measurement.
+The arXiv paper, last revised in February 2026, emphasized that the results had limits, including external validity and implications for dangerous capabilities.

 The policy relevance is direct.
 If models move from completing short tasks to multi-hour or multi-day projects, the governance question changes from "can this model answer difficult questions?" to "can this system independently carry out consequential work?"

 Under Barnes' leadership, METR has produced and reviewed evaluations of frontier and near-frontier systems, including reports involving OpenAI, Anthropic, DeepSeek, Qwen, and other model families.
-METR's homepage in May 2026 highlighted GPT-5.1 evaluation results and described evaluations of risks from AI self-improvement, rogue replication, and sabotage of AI labs.
+METR's 2026 public materials highlight work on AI self-improvement, rogue replication, sabotage of AI labs, internal use of AI agents at frontier developers, and the difference between company-involved evaluations and public-model evaluations without developer involvement.

 Barnes has also appeared as a contributor on external reviews of Anthropic risk reports, including 2026 work on automated R&D risk and sabotage risk.
 These reviews show the institutional shape of the field: frontier labs publish safety or risk claims, external evaluators examine the evidence and limitations, and governance depends on whether that review process is rigorous enough to matter.